 Now that NextGen TV is on the path to deployment, companies are producing the aforementioned ATSC 3.0 antenna add-ons for mobile devices – but they are for signal testing by field engineers, not for consumers.
 My thanks to Bonnie Beeman, CEO of Airwavz TV for setting me straight on that!

 I’ve been attending the ATSC 3.0 Interest Group conference calls, mostly as a spectator, since last April.
 But what motivated me to write this was a terrific February article in TV Technology by Mr Lynn Claudy, who is SVP of Technology for the NAB and Chairman of the ATSC Board of Directors.

 The article explains the interlocking roles of Content Protection (ATSC guidelines for use of DRM), Signaling Security [signal delivery (A/331) and cryptographic signing (A/360)], Application security (CTA-CEB 32.9), and Studio-to-Transmitter security (A/324).

-I would add the ATSC 3.0 standard for video watermarking (A/335), which uses the top two scan lines for information embedded by adjusting luma.
-But, the specification also notes that watermarks “are not intended to be a tamper-resistant or indelible watermark and … may be deliberately obliterated by an intermediary.”
-Apparently not designed for anti-piracy.
+I would be tempted to add the ATSC 3.0 standard for video watermarking (A/335), which uses the top two scan lines to embed information by adjusting luma.
+But, the specification also notes that its watermarks “are not intended to be a tamper-resistant or indelible watermark and … may be deliberately obliterated by an intermediary.”

 I look forward to learning more.